Libertarianism: Criticism

 Criticism of libertarianism includes ethical, economic, environmental, pragmatic and philosophical concerns.
 These concerns are most commonly voiced by critics on the left and directed against the more right-leaning schools of libertarian thought.
-One such argument is the view that it has no explicit theory of liberty.
+One such argument is that it lacks an explicit theory of liberty.
+This perspective suggests that determining which rights prevail when they conflict becomes challenging if liberty is defined as the absence of constraint.
 It has also been argued that laissez-faire capitalism does not necessarily produce the best or most efficient outcome, nor does its philosophy of individualism and policies of deregulation prevent the abuse of natural resources.

 Critics have accused libertarianism of promoting "atomistic" individualism that ignores the role of groups and communities in shaping an individual's identity.
 Libertarians have responded by denying that they promote this form of individualism, arguing that recognition and protection of individualism does not mean the rejection of community living.
 Libertarians also argue that they are simply against individuals' being forced to have ties with communities and that individuals should be allowed to sever ties with communities they dislike and form new communities instead.

 Critics such as Corey Robin describe this type of libertarianism as fundamentally a reactionary conservative ideology united with more traditionalist conservative thought and goals by a desire to enforce hierarchical power and social relations.
 Similarly, Nancy MacLean has argued that libertarianism is a radical right ideology that has stood against democracy.
 According to MacLean, libertarian-leaning Charles and David Koch have used anonymous, dark money campaign contributions, a network of libertarian institutes and lobbying for the appointment of libertarian, pro-business judges to United States federal and state courts to oppose taxes, public education, employee protection laws, environmental protection laws and the New Deal Social Security program.

 Conservative philosopher Russell Kirk argued that libertarians "bear no authority, temporal or spiritual" and do not "venerate ancient beliefs and customs, or the natural world, or [their] country, or the immortal spark in [their] fellow men".
 Libertarians have responded by saying that they do venerate these ancient traditions, but are against using law to force individuals to follow them.